363298861/parallel-programming-project/README.md

 ## Files Description

 In this repo, there are three dierctories and one report.
 The report is the final project report.
-For more details, please read the report.
+For more details about this project, please read the report.

 The program in the "Original code" directory is the orignal program without any modification.
 There is a README file in the directory to descripe how to execute this program.